-You must also report a change if you or any enrolled family member age 13 or older starts using a tobacco product, or stops participating in your PEBB medical plan’s tobacco cessation program.
+You must also report a change if you or any enrolled dependent age 13 or older starts using a tobacco product, or stops participating in your PEBB medical plan’s tobacco cessation program.

 When will my change take effect?

-A monthly $25 tobacco use premium surcharge is required in addition to your medical plan premium if you or a family member (age 13 and older) enrolled on your PEBB medical uses a tobacco product.
+A $25 tobacco use premium surcharge is required in addition to your medical plan premium if you or a dependent (age 13 and older) enrolled on your PEBB medical uses a tobacco product.

 You do not have to pay this surcharge if you attest (respond) that:

-- You and all enrolled family members ages 13 and older do not use tobacco products.
+- You and all enrolled dependents ages 13 and older do not use tobacco products.

 - All tobacco users ages 18 and older are enrolled in your PEBB medical plan’s tobacco cessation program.
 Tobacco users ages 13-17 are considered enrolled in a tobacco cessation program if they access information and resources in Smokefree Teen.

-Enrolled family members ages 12 and younger are automatically defaulted as non-tobacco-users.
+Enrolled dependents ages 12 and younger are automatically defaulted as non-tobacco-users.

-Note: As long as any family member covered under your PEBB medical plan uses a tobacco product, you will pay the tobacco use surcharge.
+Note: As long as any dependent covered under your PEBB medical plan uses a tobacco product, you will be charged the tobacco use premium surcharge.